Maurice Frawley: Illness and death

 In January 2009, Frawley performed at 'Life's What You Make It', a tribute to late Melbourne band manager Linda Gebar, alongside Not Drowning, Waving, The Killjoys and others.
 It was his last live performance.
 He died on 16 May, shortly after diagnosis with liver cancer, at Rochester Hospital.
 He was survived by his former wife, Penny, and their son Martin.

 Legacy

 Owen, Kelly, Walker, Tex Perkins, Chrissy Amphlett, The Drones, The Kill Devil Hills, Megan Washington, Adalita, and Dan Sultan, combined to create a 3×CD tribute album, Long Gone Whistle – The Songs of Maurice Frawley, which was released in August 2010.
 On 19 August 2010, artists who contributed to the CD, performed a fund raising show at the Esplanade Hotel to raise funds to continue the music program established by Frawley at Rochester Secondary College.
+His son Martin, the former frontman of Twerps (band), continues in the Melbourne music scene.